haagahelia/ohke-teknologiat/07_azure/README.md

 $ sudo apt install node
 ```

+Note that the Node.js version from the repository may still be outdated for your purposes.
+In that case, see instructions on how to install Node.js without `apt`.

 After updating the server and installing Node.js, the application can be cloned, installed and started: